davidamplify/AmplifyAppium/README.md

 File-Project Structure-Libraries, add selenium server and appium java client, apply

 Follow example code in AndroidAmplifyAppiumLoginHappyPath - src - HappyLoginPath.java

+Note: sometimes the app doesn't like java 10 so you might want to change to 8.
+Here's how: https://stackoverflow.com/questions/21964709/how-to-set-or-change-the-default-java-jdk-version-on-os-x

 ## Running The Test